-“Taking Our Time” by Jonathan Segol • Monthly Muse (2017)
+“Taking Our Time” by Jonathan Segol (Musepapers 2017)

 The MUSE has spoken!
 Jonathan Segol’s essay, “Taking Our Time,” is a winner in our first-ever Monthly Muse writing prompt on In Memoriam.
-Find the complete list of winners and finalists here.
+Find the complete list of winners and finalists here and check out this month’s prompts here and share your own musings.

 Taking Our Time

-Jonathan Segol
+by Jonathan Segol

 “Attention: it is now 11:30.
 The park will close at midnight.
 You have thirty minutes to leave the park.”